WilsonLu102/GettingAndCleaningData/codebook.md

-Code Book
+#Code Book
-Description:
+##Description:
 This code book provides additional information on the background of the dataset, attribute information, and a breakdown of the columns produced in the tidy dataset.

-Column Descriptions
+##Column Descriptions
-The following columns are identifiers
+###The following columns are identifiers
-•	ActivityID
+* ActivityID
-•	Activity (activity related to ActivityID)
+* Activity (activity related to ActivityID)
-•	Subject ID
+* Subject ID

-The remaining columns are all measurements (description provided in column’s name)
+###The remaining columns are all measurements (description provided in columnâ€™s name)
-•	BodyAccMeanX
+* BodyAccMeanX
-•	BodyAccMeanY
+* BodyAccMeanY
-•	BodyAccMeanZ
+* BodyAccMeanZ
-•	BodyAccStdX
+* BodyAccStdX
-•	BodyAccStdY
+* BodyAccStdY
-•	BodyAccStdZ
+* BodyAccStdZ
-•	GravityAccMeanX
+* GravityAccMeanX
-•	GravityAccMeanY
+* GravityAccMeanY
-•	GravityAccMeanZ
+* GravityAccMeanZ
-•	GravityAccStdX
+* GravityAccStdX
-•	GravityAccStdY
+* GravityAccStdY
-•	GravityAccStdZ
+* GravityAccStdZ
-•	BodyAccJerkMeanX
+* BodyAccJerkMeanX
-•	BodyAccJerkMeanY
+* BodyAccJerkMeanY
-•	BodyAccJerkMeanZ
+* BodyAccJerkMeanZ
-•	BodyAccJerkStdX
+* BodyAccJerkStdX
-•	BodyAccJerkStdY
+* BodyAccJerkStdY
-•	BodyAccJerkStdZ
+* BodyAccJerkStdZ
-•	BodyGyroMeanX
+* BodyGyroMeanX
-•	BodyGyroMeanY
+* BodyGyroMeanY
-•	BodyGyroMeanZ
+* BodyGyroMeanZ
-•	BodyGyroStdX
+* BodyGyroStdX
-•	BodyGyroStdY
+* BodyGyroStdY
-•	BodyGyroStdZ
+* BodyGyroStdZ
-•	BodyGyroJerkMeanX
+* BodyGyroJerkMeanX
-•	BodyGyroJerkMeanY
+* BodyGyroJerkMeanY
-•	BodyGyroJerkMeanZ
+* BodyGyroJerkMeanZ
-•	BodyGyroJerkStdX
+* BodyGyroJerkStdX
-•	BodyGyroJerkStdY
+* BodyGyroJerkStdY
-•	BodyGyroJerkStdZ
+* BodyGyroJerkStdZ
-•	BodyAccMagMean
+* BodyAccMagMean
-•	BodyAccMagStd
+* BodyAccMagStd
-•	GravityAccMagMean
+* GravityAccMagMean
-•	GravityAccMagStd
+* GravityAccMagStd
-•	BodyAccJerkMagMean
+* BodyAccJerkMagMean
-•	BodyAccJerkMagStd
+* BodyAccJerkMagStd
-•	BodyGyroMagMean
+* BodyGyroMagMean
-•	BodyGyroMagStd
+* BodyGyroMagStd
-•	BodyGyroJerkMagMean
+* BodyGyroJerkMagMean
-•	BodyGyroJerkMagStd
+* BodyGyroJerkMagStd
-•	BodyAccMeanX
+* BodyAccMeanX
-•	BodyAccMeanY
+* BodyAccMeanY
-•	BodyAccMeanZ
+* BodyAccMeanZ
-•	BodyAccStdX
+* BodyAccStdX
-•	BodyAccStdY
+* BodyAccStdY
-•	BodyAccStdZ
+* BodyAccStdZ
-•	BodyAccMeanFreqX
+* BodyAccMeanFreqX
-•	BodyAccMeanFreqY
+* BodyAccMeanFreqY
-•	BodyAccMeanFreqZ
+* BodyAccMeanFreqZ
-•	BodyAccJerkMeanX
+* BodyAccJerkMeanX
-•	BodyAccJerkMeanY
+* BodyAccJerkMeanY
-•	BodyAccJerkMeanZ
+* BodyAccJerkMeanZ
-•	BodyAccJerkStdX
+* BodyAccJerkStdX
-•	BodyAccJerkStdY
+* BodyAccJerkStdY
-•	BodyAccJerkStdZ
+* BodyAccJerkStdZ
-•	BodyAccJerkMeanFreqX
+* BodyAccJerkMeanFreqX
-•	BodyAccJerkMeanFreqY
+* BodyAccJerkMeanFreqY
-•	BodyAccJerkMeanFreqZ
+* BodyAccJerkMeanFreqZ
-•	BodyGyroMeanX
+* BodyGyroMeanX
-•	BodyGyroMeanY
+* BodyGyroMeanY
-•	BodyGyroMeanZ
+* BodyGyroMeanZ
-•	BodyGyroStdX
+* BodyGyroStdX
-•	BodyGyroStdY
+* BodyGyroStdY
-•	BodyGyroStdZ
+* BodyGyroStdZ
-•	BodyGyroMeanFreqX
+* BodyGyroMeanFreqX
-•	BodyGyroMeanFreqY
+* BodyGyroMeanFreqY
-•	BodyGyroMeanFreqZ
+* BodyGyroMeanFreqZ
-•	BodyAccMagMean
+* BodyAccMagMean
-•	BodyAccMagStd
+* BodyAccMagStd
-•	BodyAccMagMeanFreq
+* BodyAccMagMeanFreq
-•	BodyBodyAccJerkMagMean
+* BodyBodyAccJerkMagMean
-•	BodyBodyAccJerkMagStd
+* BodyBodyAccJerkMagStd
-•	BodyBodyAccJerkMagMeanFreq
+* BodyBodyAccJerkMagMeanFreq
-•	BodyBodyGyroMagMean
+* BodyBodyGyroMagMean
-•	BodyBodyGyroMagStd
+* BodyBodyGyroMagStd
-•	BodyBodyGyroMagMeanFreq
+* BodyBodyGyroMagMeanFreq
-•	BodyBodyGyroJerkMagMean
+* BodyBodyGyroJerkMagMean
-•	BodyBodyGyroJerkMagStd
+* BodyBodyGyroJerkMagStd
-•	BodyBodyGyroJerkMagMeanFreq
+* BodyBodyGyroJerkMagMeanFreq

 Data Set Information:
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.